haseeb-cb/fundamentals-of-gis/Content/4_theory.md

 Geometric predicates are functions used to determine the spatial relation a feature has with another by comparing whether and how their geometries share a portion of space.
 They are often part of the options when doing overlay analysis, come back to this section when you run into them.

 ![](https://docs.qgis.org/3.28/en/_images/selectbylocation.png)
 Using the figure above, we are looking for the green circles by spatially comparing them to the orange rectangle feature.
-Available geometric predicates are:
+Available geometric predicates are[^2

 - **Intersect**: Tests whether a geometry intersects another.
 Returns 1 (true) if the geometries spatially intersect (share any portion of space - overlap or touch) and 0 if they don’t.
 In the picture above, this will return circles 1, 2 and 3.